Priya100404/Weather-App/README.md

 # Weather-App
-This tell you the  weather app
+This tell you the   real time of a certain location .